ohakawati/Autonomous-Robot-Service-Dog/README.md

   *Notifies user when object is a hazard on a moving path, when a desitination is reached, potential gas or fire hazards, and easily accessible information like weather.

--Motor and Sensor controls:
+# Motor and Sensor controls:

   *Consists of 4 motors, fire sensor, gas sensor, and servo for camera swivel.

--Image Processing:
+# Image Processing:

   *Leverages Yolov4 for object detection.